Tom Pidcock

 After a prodigious junior and under-23 career with World Championship victories in all three of these disciplines, Pidcock turned professional in 2021.
-Since then his biggest victories have been the cross-country mountain biking at the 2020 Summer Olympics, and the Cyclo-cross World Championships in 2022.
+Since then his biggest victories have been taking the cross-country mountain bike titles at the 2020 Summer Olympics, the 2022 and 2025 European Championships cross-country titles, the 2023 World Championships cross-country, and retaining the Olympic title in 2024, becoming only the second man to win back to back Olympic titles; in the cyclo-cross discipline, winning the 2022 Cyclo-cross World Championships, to back up world titles at Junior and Under-23 level, while on the road he has won the prestigious spring road classics, Strade Bianche in 2023 and the Amstel Gold Race in 2024.
+His best Monument finish was 2nd in Liège–Bastogne–Liège in 2023.

 Across all three disciplines, he has won numerous other races, with his biggest victory on the road in his first season being the 2021 Brabantse Pijl road classic.
-In his second season, riding his first Tour de France he took his first Grand Tour stage, winning solo on the climb of the iconic Alpe D'Huez, the youngest rider ever to do so.
+While his early successes on the road have been in classics, in his second season, riding his first Tour de France, he took his first Grand Tour stage, winning solo on the climb of Alpe d'Huez, the youngest rider ever to do so.
+He is also known for his aggressive descending skills.

 Career

 Junior career

 After several high-ranking results during the 2015–2016 cyclo-cross season, including a top-five result in the junior race at the 2016 UCI Cyclo-cross World Championships at Circuit Zolder, Pidcock came to prominence in the junior ranks during 2016.
 In September, Pidcock took a road victory, winning the La Philippe Gilbert Juniors race by 21 seconds from his closest competitor.
 Thereafter, Pidcock concentrated on the 2016–2017 cyclo-cross season; in October, Pidcock took a victory in the Superprestige at Zonhoven, just before the UEC European Cyclo-cross Championships at Pontchâteau, France.
 In the race, Pidcock was able to work his way into the lead on the third of eight laps, and was able to create a gap to the rest of the field, eventually taking the gold medal by 14 seconds clear of France's Nicolas Guillemin.